dataclass-cauldron/dataclass-witch/README.rst

 Supported Types
 ---------------

-The Dataclass Mage library provides inherent support for standard Python collections such as ``list``, ``dict`` and ``set``, as well as most Generics from the typing module, such as ``Union`` and ``Any``.
+The Dataclass Witch library provides inherent support for standard Python collections such as ``list``, ``dict`` and ``set``, as well as most Generics from the typing module, such as ``Union`` and ``Any``.
 Other commonly used types such as ``Enum``, ``defaultdict``, and date and time objects such as ``datetime`` are also natively